Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 7 - Changelog
 ============================================================================
+09-jul-2011 version 0.1.2 by Thijs Schreijer
-13-jun-2011 version 0.1.1 by Thijs Schreijer
+         Bugfix; the actions were not visible in the action tree 13-jun-2011 version 0.1.1 by Thijs Schreijer
          Bugfix in Sensor.Basic handler
          handlers are now called using pcall to prevent a faulty plugin from